Times Square Ball: The fifth and sixth balls (2007–2025)

 For a period during the 2010s, as part of the sponsorship of One Times Square's top-most billboard by Japanese electronics firm Toshiba, a daytime countdown and ball drop was held as a media event at 10:00 a.m.
 ET to mark midnight Japan Standard Time (JST).
-The event—held hours prior to the closedown of Times Square for the ball drop proper—was used to appeal to New York City's Japanese community, usually attended by members of Japanese media outlets, and included appearances by representatives in traditional Japanese clothing.
+The event—held hours prior to the closedown of Times Square for the event proper—was used to appeal to New York City's Japanese community, usually attended by members of Japanese media outlets, and included appearances by representatives in traditional Japanese clothing.

 The numerical sign indicating the year (which remains atop the tower along with the ball itself) uses Philips LED lamps.
 The "14" digits for 2014 used Philips Hue multi-color LED lamps, allowing them to have computerized lighting cues.